pvlasov/cv/work-experience/citi/cloud-and-integration-services.md

 Microservice sites also feature generated REST API documentation.

 We've also created and deployed a Maven team site for the team which lists components grouped in categories (pillars) and sub-categories.
 Component listings provide links to the component sites.
 All the sites have the same style.
 The breadcrumbs of the team site and the component sites provide a uniform experience of main site/child site.

+The primary target audience of the component/team sites are developers and architects who use our components.
+The component/team sites have releases tied to sprints.

+In addition to the component and team sites we've set up a team wiki where we capture and refine team processes, e.g. the component site publishing process.
+The team wiki's target audience is the team, although some other teams have started following our processes as well.
+The wiki evolves continuously.

 In this role I wear two hats - the product owner and a dev lead of the Productivity pillar.
 I work with the team "customers" to understand their needs.
 From that I build roadmaps which then get elaborated into features and stories in the team backlog.
 Before a start of a new sprint stories are prioritized and assigned to the team members with capacity and skillset in mind.